Adventure Parc Snowdonia: History

 Plans for a surfing attraction were unveiled in 2013, with Conwy Adventure Leisure announcing that it was submitting a planning application for the venue.
 The company predicted the facility would "attract 67–70,000 visitors [a year]".
 Conwy Adventure Leisure received planning permission in August 2013 and in December said it had invested over £7 million in the project.
 The park gained final approval from councillors in April 2014, with construction beginning in May.
 In June the project received £4 million in funding from the Welsh Government.

 Much initial decontamination work had to be undertaken, following a century of use as an industrial site, and over 25,000 cubic metres of on-site material was crushed and re-used during the construction, including the recycling of 400 tonnes of steel, cast iron and copper.

-Development of the site was also complicated by the fact that it is adjacent to a Site of Special Scientific Interest, there is a high water table, and it is located on the flood plain of the River Conwy.
+Development of the site was also complicated by environmental issues: it is adjacent to a Site of Special Scientific Interest, there is a high water table, and it is located on the flood plain of the River Conwy.
 A total of 6.3 miles of piling was driven into the ground in order to stabilize it.

 In April 2015 a fire broke out on the construction site, causing some damage to a tower.
 The site opened to the public on 1 August 2015, having cost a total of £12 million.
 It served 14,000 people in its first two weeks of operation, including 3,500 people who surfed in the pool.

+The site closed in summer 2023, after its wave machine had been turned off in 2022 following mechanical failures.

+In 2025, the site was acquired by the Interesting Hotels Group.
+The park was reopened as an indoor and outdoor activities centre in September, 2025.